Himalayan Yoga Academy

 Both practices share many of the same poses and also focus on same limbs of yoga.

 Vinyasa is practiced in a faster pace flowing continuously from one posture to next.
 Here you take a 1 breath in each movements which means you breath each time you move into next pose..
-It is dynamic practice.
+It is a dynamic practice.

 Hatha yoga is slower pace of yoga holding the poses for longer period allowing for deep stretches.
 Also we take multiple breaths while doing asanas and postures..